 Scenarios in which a new funding band recommendation will not typically be made

-Scenarios in which you should discuss further with your Relationship Manager.
+Scenarios which you should discuss further with your relationship manager:

-You can access both the apprenticeship training plan form and the apprenticeship training delivery quote forms by following the links below.
+You can access both the apprenticeship training plan form and the apprenticeship training delivery quote form by following the links below.
 For guidance, model forms can be found in the second sheet/tab in the excel document of each form.